johnmartinsson/adaptive-change-point-detection/README.md

 This will generate the embeddings for the train_soundscapes and the test_soundscapes and store them in the respective directory.
 Embeddings are for 3 second segments with the specified overlap.

-# Run simulations

-TODO: explain how to run the simulations in more detail.

-# Run predictions

-# Run evaluation

-# Produce figures and tables